Skip to main content

 Is it time for a break yet?
 You will find the tastiest ice cream in Weesp – named the best ice cream in the Netherlands in 2020 – in the Nelis’ IJssalon (Slijkstraat 41, open daily until 22:00).
 During the long summer days, you will find half of Weesp emerging with a cone or two.

-3. The Weesp synagogue
+3. Weesp Synagogue

 Weesp used to have a wealthy Jewish community that was hit hard by the Second World War.
 Many Jews were deported and few returned.
 The Synagogue is a tangible reminder of this.
 "After the war, the Synagogue was used as a garage for a long time, but at the initiative of the community it has been renovated and is now used as a synagogue again."

-4. Grote- or St. Laurens church
+4. Grote- or St. Laurens Church

 This beautiful church – locally known as the Grote Kerk – was built around 1450 and is considered the oldest building in Weesp.
 "A carillon of Amsterdam’s Hemony bell founder brothers hangs in the church tower.
 This 17th-century chime still rings every fifteen minutes.”

-Return to the Nieuwstraat.
+• Return to Nieuwstraat.

 5. Boon Gift Shop